 To Make the Dressing:

 - Add all ingredients to bowl or blender and mix well to incorporate.
-May be done the night before and can keep in the refrigerator for a couple weeks.
+It may be done the night before and can keep in the refrigerator for a couple of weeks.

 The dressing makes 3 cups.